 Motherboards don’t really have an impact on in-game FPS or sound, however, the features of a motherboard still matter.
 This Asus motherboard uses the AM4 chipset and enables CPU overclocking but you may not want to do this with a silent PC.
-The Asus X570 TUF Gaming Plus has some great features, making this board more efficient and efficiency is what we want with a silent build!
-Aside from that, it’s a full-sized ATX motherboard with great components, dual PCIe 4.0 slots, m.2 heatsink further reducing temps, Wi-Fi, USB Type-C, and a splash of RGB.
+The Asus ROG X570-E Gaming has some great features, making this board more efficient and efficiency is what we want with a silent build!
+Aside from that, it’s a full-sized ATX motherboard with great components, supports PCIe 4.0, m.2 heatsink further reducing temps, Wi-Fi, USB Type-C, and a splash of RGB.
 A great motherboard!

 Last but certainly not least is the case.
 The Fractal R5 is one quiet cooling master.
 Whatever excess noise may be created by the few components in this build should be easily absorbed by this chassis.
 Its great airflow also means that your parts are being kept cool in a very efficient manner.
 That being said, make sure you don’t change to the window version.
 You’ll lose some of your sound insulation by replacing the side panel with a windowed panel.
 It’ll look nicer, sure, but you may actually pick up some noise.